 Advantages & Risks Of Liquid Staking

-As with all things crypto, liquid staking offers some great advantages but also harbors certain risks which users need to be aware of.
+As with all things crypto, liquid staking (which can be be part of liquidity mining) offers some great advantages but also harbors certain risks which users need to be aware of.
 Let’s look at the most important ones.

 Liquid Staking Advantages